 More than 400 boys were held at Kinchela until it closed in 1970.
 During its operation, Kinchela and its residents were the subject of positive national and local news stories about the resident's lives and experiences.
 The reality, however, was quite different.
 Several reports from private researchers and government officials describe the brutal treatment and teaching practices and terrible living situation of residents over five decades.
 The men at the handover of the gate were part of the human face of that history.

 Uncle Bluey Smith, who was the gate's custodian for more than 13 years did not attend Kinchela but knew many 'boys' who had, and he recognised the cultural importance of the gate.
 He was happy to hear that the Kinchela Boys Home Aboriginal Corporation had decided to donate it to the National Museum, and was part of the handover ceremony.
 'It was easy to see what was going on in there to those boys,' he said.
 'It was hard not knowing what we, as a community [in Kempsey], could do about it.
 I hope this story helps people become educated enough to know why we don't do this to children.
 Children become adults'.

-The Kinchela gate joins the National Museum's growing collection of objects linked to the Stolen Generations and Children's Homes and institutions.
+The Kinchela gate joins the National Museum's growing collection of objects linked to the Stolen Generations and children's homes and institutions.
 The passing of time and the nature of growing up in an institution means that the survival of objects is relatively rare.
-Some of these important objects feature in the Museum's exhibition, Inside: Life in Children's Homes and Institutions.
-The Museum also holds a collection of artwork by Cecil Bowden.
-The Kinchela gate is due to go on show in the Museum's First Australians gallery in May 2013.
+The Kinchela gate is on show in the Museum's First Australians gallery.
+Some of these objects featured in the Museum's exhibition, Inside: Life in Children's Homes and Institutions.